Genivia/ugrep/README.md

                   match has been found.

            -R, --dereference-recursive
                   Recursively  read  all  files  under each directory.
 Follow all symbolic links, unlike -r.
 When -J1  is  specified,  files  are searched in the same order as specified.
 Note that when no FILE arguments are specified and  input  is  read  from  a  terminal, recursive searches are performed as if -R is specified.

            -r, --recursive
                   Recursively  read all files under each directory, following sym- bolic links only if they are on the command line.
 When  -J1  is specified, files are searched in the same order as specified.

+           --replace=FORMAT
+                  Replace  matching patterns in the output by the specified FORMAT with `%' fields.
+When option -P is  used,  FORMAT  may  include `%1' to `%9', `%[NUM]#' and `%[NAME]#' to output group captures.
+                  A `%%' outputs `%' and  `%~'  outputs  a  newline.
+See  option --format,  `ugrep  --help format' and `man ugrep' section FORMAT for details.

            -S, --dereference
                   If -r is specified, all symbolic links are  followed,  like  -R.